 1. Name of person or company (the "Firm"): 2.
-Jurisd iction of incorporation of the person or company: 3.
+Jurisdiction of incorporation of the person or company: 3.
 Name of agent for service of process (the "Agent for Service"): 4.
-Addre ss for service of process on the Agent for Service: Phone e number of the Agent for Service: 5. upon vinvest out of any rig irm designates and appoints the Agent for Service at the address stated above as its agent whom may be served a notice, pleading, subpoena, summons or other process in any action, igation or administrative, criminal, quasi-criminal or other proceeding (a "Proceeding") arising or relating to or concerning the Firm's activities in the local jurisdiction and irrevocably waives ght to raise as a defense in any such proceeding any alleged lack of jurisdiction to bring such eding.
-6. quasi- in the firm irrevocably and unconditionally submits to the non-exclusive jurisdiction of the judicial, judicial and administrative tribunals of the local jurisdiction and any administrative proceeding local jurisdiction, in any proceeding arising out of or related to or concerning the Firm's ies in the local jurisdiction.
-7. Until s ix years after the Firm ceases to be registered, the Firm must file a. a new Submission to jurisdiction and appointment of agent for service in this form no later than the 10th day after the date this Submission to jurisdiction and appointment of agent for service is terminated; and b. an amended Submission to jurisdiction and appointment of agent for service no later than the 10th day after any change in the name or above address of the Agent for Service.
-8. Submission to jurisdiction and appointment of agent for service is governed by and construed in dance with the laws of the local jurisdiction.
-Dated: (Signat ture of th ne Firm or authorized signatory) (Name and Title e of authorized signatory) Accep tance ed accepts the appointment as Agent for Service of (Insert name of the Firm) under the terms of the foregoing Submission to jurisdiction and appointment of agent for service.
-Dated: (Signat ture of A gent for Service or authorized signatory)

-(Name and Title of authorized signatory)
+Address for service of process on the Agent for Service: Phone number of the Agent for Service: 5.
+The Firm designates and appoints the Agent for Service at the address stated above as its agent upon whom may be served a notice, pleading, subpoena, summons or other process in any action, investigation or administrative, criminal quasi-criminal or other proceeding (a "Proceeding") arising out of or relating to or concerning the Firm's activities in the local jurisdiction and irrevocably waives any right to raise as a defense in any such proceeding any alleged lack or jurisdiction to bring such Proceeding.
+6. The Firm irrevocably and unconditionally submits to the non-exclusive jurisdiction of the judicial, quasi-judicial and administrative tribunals of the local jurisdiction and any administrative proceeding in the local jurisdiction, in any proceeding arising out of or related to or concerning the Firm's activities in the local jurisdiction.
+7. Until six years after the Firm ceases to be registered, the Firm must file a. a new Submission to jurisdiction and appointment of agent for service in this form no later than the 10th day after the date this Submission to jurisdiction and appointment of agent for service is terminated; and an amended Submission to jurisdiction and appointment of agent for service no later than the 10th day afte any change in the name or above address of the Agent for Service.
+8. This Submission to jurisdiction and appointment of agent for service is governed by and construed in accordance with the laws of the local jurisdiction.
+Dated d: (Signa ature of the Firm or authorized signatory) (Nam e and Title of authorized signatory) Acce ptance undersigned accepts the appointment as Agent for Service of (Insert name of the Firm) under the terms and conditions of pregoing Submission to jurisdiction and appointment of agent for service.
+Dated d: (Signa ature of Agent for Service or authorized signatory) (Nam e and Title of authorized signatory)